Last updated: December 4th, 2023

 While we all continuously hear about the electrification of automotive powertrains, the reality is that the internal combustion engine will not disappear anytime soon and will be a staple of powertrains for decades to come.
 The push to downsize the internal combustion engine and the integration into hybrid powertrain platforms present many new challenges for engine development which can only be overcome using extensive CFD simulation.

-The In-Cylinder Solution add-on to Simcenter STAR-CCM+ allows you to perform accurate in-cylinder CFD simulations of engines easily.
-Default settings and automatically-created post-processing output are aimed at giving the engineer a “running start” and mean that you don’t need to be a CFD expert to set up and run one of the most challenging CFD simulations around!
+The In-Cylinder Solution, add-on to Simcenter STAR-CCM+ allows you to perform accurate in-cylinder CFD simulations of engines easily.
+Default settings and automatically-created post-processing output aim at giving the engineer a “running start”: you don’t need to be a CFD expert to set up and carry out one of the most challenging CFD simulations around!

 Simcenter STAR-CCM+ In-Cylinder Solution benefits and features at a glance:

-- cold flow: maximize trapped air mass
+- Cold Flow: maximize trapped air mass

-- charge motion: improve mixing of inducted air and injected fuel
+- Charge Motion: improve mixing of inducted air and injected fuel

-- design exploration: automatically optimize engine performance
+- Automated Design Exploration: automatically optimize engine performance

-- validation: excellent correlation with experimental data
+- Validation: excellent correlation with experimental data

 Simple Problem Set Up

-You do not have to be an expert Simcenter STAR-CCM+ user to set up and run in-cylinder simulations using the add-on as it uses an application-specific workflow and simplified interface.
-However, expert users can use those In-Cylinder simulations as the starting point for performing more complicated multiphysics engine simulations that exploit the full range of Simcenter STAR-CCM+ simulation capabilities.
+You do not have to be an expert Simcenter STAR-CCM+ user to set up and run in-cylinder simulations using the add-on, as it uses an application-specific workflow and simplified interface.
+However, expert users can use those in-cylinder simulations as the starting point for performing more complicated multi-physics engine simulations that exploit the full range of Simcenter STAR-CCM+ simulation capabilities.

-This morph-map approach has been extensively tested and is highly conservative of mass for all practical applications.
+The employed morph-map approach has been extensively tested and is highly conservative of mass for all practical applications.

-For this reason, a lot of simulation performed early in the development process is concentrated on so-called “cold-flow”.
-This involves modeling the transient process of the airflow in the cylinder, typically with the objective of maximizing the trapped air mass and examining the bulk motion (swirl and tumble) that this flow induces.
-Often we also look at the evolution of turbulence to better understand the potential for fuel and air mixing and, specifically in spark-ignited engines, what the turbulence levels around the spark plug are at the intended time of ignition (start of combustion).
+For this reason, a lot of simulation performed early in the development process is concentrated on so-called cold-flow.
+This involves modeling the transient process of the airflow in the cylinder, typically with the objective of maximizing the trapped air mass and examining the bulk motion – swirl and tumble – that this flow induces.
+Often we also look at the evolution of turbulence to better understand the potential for fuel and air mixing and, specifically in spark-ignited engines, what the turbulence levels around the spark plug are at the intended time of ignition / start of combustion.